How to Prepare for an Interview (Without Burning Out)

 📝 How to prepare for an interview (step by step)

 Don’t just read the title.
-Look for repeated words, responsibilities, and problems mentioned in the job advertisement.
+Look for repeated words, responsibilities, and problems mentioned in the listing.
 Ask yourself: “What is this role actually responsible for in the first 90 days?”

 2️⃣ Map your experience to their needs

-Many interview questions are designed to fit into a broader employment onboarding journey.
+Many interview questions are designed to see how you’ll perform once you’re in the role.
 Prepare examples that show how you learn, adapt, and collaborate — not just what you did.

 3️⃣ Prepare core stories (not scripts)